How to Enable & Use Dictation in OS X Yosemite, Mavericks, Mountain Lion

 Dictation works very well, though some unusual words and phrases it seems to have a hard time with but annunciation can help in much the same way that typing things how they sound rather than are spelled can help with text-to-speech.
 Background noise can easily mess up the conversions too, so it’s best to use in an otherwise quiet environment.

-Overall it’s a great feature, and if you haven’t enabled it yet or had a chance to type with it on the iPad or iPhone 4S, do yourself a favor and try it out on the Mac within Mountain Lion.
+Overall it’s a great feature, and if you haven’t enabled it yet or had a chance to type with it on the iPad or iPhone 4S, do yourself a favor and try it out on the Mac within Mountain Lion or newer too.